ePudom/Data-Analyst-Portfolio/Pizza Sales/README.md

 In my quest for insights, I employ a multifaceted approach that harnesses the power of both SQL and Excel.

 ### SQL Exploration
 I kickstart my journey with SQL to explore, preprocess and wrangle the raw data into a format conducive to analysis.
-Through a series of intricate queries, I sift through the data, unraveling intricate patterns and extracting nuggets of wisdom hidden within.
+Through a series of intricate queries, I sift through the data, unravelling intricate patterns and extracting nuggets of wisdom hidden within.

 ### Excel Analysis
 With my data primed and ready, I transition to Excel, where I embark on a voyage of discovery, armed with pivot tables, charts, and formulas.
 Here, I delve into the finer details of customer preferences, dissecting popular toppings, dissecting peak ordering times, and uncovering emerging trends that illuminate the path to pizza-selling success.